-When the judgment ratifying the restructuring plan becomes final and conclusive (i.e., it is no longer subject to appeal) the restructuring plan becomes binding on all creditors (including any dissenting creditors, any creditors that have not filed their claims and any creditors that have not attended the meeting of creditors) and the bankruptcy process is concluded.
+When the judgment ratifying the restructuring plan becomes final and conclusive (i.e., it is no longer subject to appeal), the restructuring plan becomes binding on all creditors (including any dissenting creditors, any creditors that have not filed their claims and any creditors that have not attended the meeting of creditors) and the bankruptcy process is concluded.
 The restructuring plan will then form the basis for the reopening of individual enforcement proceedings against the debtor by creditors.
 Furthermore, the court's judgment itself constitutes an enforceable right in respect of any obligation undertaken in the restructuring plan.

 The Bankruptcy Code also provides for the circumstances in which a ratified restructuring plan may become void or voidable, and the consequences of cancellation.
 Furthermore, the restructuring plan is automatically cancelled if the debtor is declared bankrupt by the court after the ratification of the restructuring plan by the court.
-Following such an automatic cancellation:
+Following an automatic cancellation:

-- any claims of creditors not fully discharged under the restructuring plan are restored to their status as they existed prior to the ratification of the restructuring plan by the court; - b security interests released under the restructuring plan will not revive unless expressly provided to the contrary in the restructuring plan and annotated in the public books of the competent land register or cadastre;

-- c security interests created pursuant to the restructuring plan continue to secure the relevant secured claims up to the amount and for the time agreed in the restructuring plan unless the restructuring plan provides otherwise; and - d claims arising from financing granted after the ratification of the restructuring plan by the court rank as generally privileged claims.
+- a any claims of creditors not fully discharged under the restructuring plan are restored to their status as it existed prior to the ratification of the restructuring plan by the court; - b security interests released under the restructuring plan will not revive unless expressly provided to the contrary in the restructuring plan and annotated in the public books of the competent land register or cadastre; - security interests created pursuant to the restructuring plan continue to secure the relevant secured claims up to the amount and for the time agreed in the restructuring plan unless the restructuring plan provides otherwise; and - d claims arising from financing granted after the ratification of the restructuring plan by the court rank as generally privileged claims.

-Special administratio
+Special administration

-Law 4307/2014 (Articles 68-77) introduced special administration, in respect of business undertakings that are capable of being declared bankrupt and are domiciled in Greece.
-Special administration is available in respect of qualifying debtors that are: (i) generally and permanently unable to pay their debts as they fall due; or (ii) in respect of a debtor being a company limited by shares (société anonyme), meet the criteria for an application for dissolution of the company by court decision under Article 48 of Law 2190/1920 for at least two consecutive financial years (including on the basis that the own funds of the company have fallen below one-tenth of the paid-up share capital).
+Law 4307/2014 (Articles 68 to 77) introduced special administration in respect of business undertakings that are capable of being declared bankrupt and are domiciled in Greece.
+Special administration is available in respect of either a qualifying debtor that is generally and permanently unable to pay its debts as they fall due, or a debtor being a company limited by shares that meets the criteria for an application for dissolution of the company by court decision under Article 48 of Law 2190/1920 (currently Article 165 of Law 4548/2018) for at least two consecutive financial years (including on the basis that the own funds of the company have fallen below one-tenth of the paid-up share capital).

-Special administration commences with the filing of an application to the court of first instance of the debtor's principal place of business; the application is submitted by one or more creditors (including, at least, one credit institution or a financial leasing company or a factoring company supervised by the bank of Greece), provided that such creditor or creditors represent claims of at least 40 per cent of the aggregate debtor's indebtedness.
-The application must also nominate the proposed special administrator and be accompanied by a declaration by that proposed special administrator that it will accept to take on this role, if appointed by the court.
+Special administration commences with the filing of an application to the court of first instance of the debtor's principal place of business; the application is submitted by one or more creditors (including, at least, one credit institution or a financial leasing company or a factoring company supervised by the central bank of Greece), provided that the creditor or creditors represent claims of at least 40 per cent of the aggregate debtor's indebtedness.
+The application must also nominate the proposed special administrator and be accompanied by a declaration by that proposed special administrator that it will agree to take on the role, if appointed by the court.

-Upon filing of the application for the special administration any pending insolvency proceedings are automatically suspended.
-During the period commencing at filing of the application until the issue of the court judgment on the application, the court may, on application by a third party with legitimate interest, order a stay of individual enforcement proceedings against the debtor, a prohibition of disposals by the debtor or any other appropriate preventive measure.
+Upon filing of the application for the special administration, any pending insolvency proceedings are automatically suspended.
+During the period between the filing of the application and the issue of the court judgment on the application, the court may, on application by a third party with a legitimate interest, order a stay of individual enforcement proceedings against the debtor, a prohibition of disposals by the debtor or any other appropriate preventive measure.